dacosta-github/udacity-mle/Capstone-Project/README.md

 You will also need to have software installed to run and execute a Jupyter Notebook

 #### Run
-In a terminal or command window, navigate to the top-level project directory ```udacity-mle/Capstone-Project/``` (that contains this README), run the next following commands:
+In a terminal or command window, navigate to the top-level project directory ```udacity-mle/Capstone-Project/``` (that contains this README), run the next following commands (are supposed to be ran in order):

 ```jupyter notebook 01_data_collection.ipynb```